 Aquatell vs Amazon Water Softeners January 20, 2020 18:52

-We get lots of questions about how our softeners compare to others on the internet.
+We get lots of questions about how our water softeners compare to others on the internet.
 And the most common question we get is "why are your water softeners more expensive than Amazon?".
 It's a fair question and one that we're always happy to answer.
 We've given the "basic" answer first below, followed by a much more in-depth analysis for those who really want to dig in.
 And if there's anything you don't understand, please just ask us!

 How Do Aquatell Softeners Compare to Amazon Softeners?